zchsh/js-utils-test/README.md

 | automation     |
 ```

 Admittedly, the function as it is is rather complex, and could likely be cleaned up or rewritten in a clearer way.
-However, it does provide different functionality, so the complexity may be worth it as it likely means avoiding broken layouts.
+However, it does provide additional functionality to address a known edge case, so the complexity may be worth it as it likely means avoiding broken layouts.

 ---